TheCelestial25/TheCelestial25.github.io/README.md

 # TheCelestial25.github.io
-Please specify a proper file address including complete directory structure in the URL in order to view the respective page live.
+Please specify a proper file address including complete directory structure in the URL to view the respective page live.